KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 Chart performance has been optimized.
 This was accomplished by two main adjustments:

-- Calculating the correct timezone to display on the chart is a time consuming thing when done in the browser.
+- Calculating the correct timezone to display on the chart is a time-consuming thing when done in the browser.
 That is why it is now calculated on the backend.
 - Displaying over 100'000 data points per channel is not efficient nor really useful as the chart is limited to 1000 pixel wide so it is not possible to present them.
 The backend no uses the [Largest Triangle Three Buckets algorithm](https://docs.kolibricloud.ch/faq/overview/#does-the-chart-show-all-measurement-points) to down-sample the loaded data to a maximum of 1'500 data points per channel.
 This leads to a drastic performance boost without a significant accuracy loss.
 The downside of this is that when zooming in some values might be missing.
 The export feature still exports all data.

 #### Last Data Values